U3-xi: Pushing the Boundaries of Speaker Recognition by Incorporating Uncertainty: Introduction

 Each of the proposed enhancements contributes to performance improvement.
-When combined, they yield a substantial cumulative gain, achieving 21.1\% and 15.57\% relative improvements in terms of EER and minDCF, respectively, compared with the ECAPA-TDNN model.
+When combined, they yield a substantial cumulative gain, achieving 21.1\% and 15.57\% relative improvements in terms of equal error rate (EER) and minium detection cost (minDCF), respectively, compared with the original ECAPA-TDNN model.